Spazzinq/Activities/_clubs/Culture Shook.md

 layout: default
 title:  "Culture Shook"
 categories: service
-excerpt: "Experiencing other high schools in Ohio to make friends and develop a diverse worldview"
+excerpt: "Experiencing other high schools in Ohio to make friends and develop a diverse worldview."
 ---

 # {{ page.title }}

 **Advisor**: David Strausbaugh (<dstrausbaugh@wscloud.org>)
 <br/>**Student President**: TBA
+<br/>**Location**: Room 250
 <br/>**Meetings**: Irregular
-<br/>**Location**: Room 250

 **Mission**: Culture Shook is a program in which students from WKHS meet students from other high schools in Ohio with various backgrounds (urban, suburban, rural) to make friendships and develop a diverse worldview.